 Finding Leverage in the Mess: Workshops on Dealing with Complexity in Public Issues

-These experiential workshops, beginning in the spring of 2017, will introduce participants to the use of structured dialogue and the mapping of influence among the different factors contributing to a complex public issue, in order to help gain a deeper and more powerful understanding of that issue and a head start on addressing it.
-The first workshop may focus on our reliance and over-reliance on the automobile in the Treasure Valley.
+These experiential workshops, which began in the spring of 2017, will introduce participants to the use of structured democratic dialogue and the mapping of influence among the different factors contributing to a complex public issue, in order to help gain a deeper and more powerful understanding of that issue and a head start on addressing it.
+The first workshop focused on dependence on the automobile in the Treasure Valley.

 The Neighborhood Game Boise

 The Neighborhood Game is a kind of scavenger hunt through which players have fun learning about their neighborhood and meeting new people.
-Many folks had a great experience with the pilot-scale Neighborhood Game Boise in October 2014 and May 2016.
+We first introduced the game in October 2014.
 Some examples of what people did are posted on the game’s Facebook page, https://www.facebook.com/TheNeighborhoodGameBoise.

 How to Play

-- Get your hands on the “Mission Sheet” here: The Neighborhood Game Mission Sheet.
-This is a list of activities that involve creating something, doing something with people, or finding something in the neighborhood.
+- Get your hands on the “Mission Sheet” here: The-Neighborhood-Game-Boise-Mission-Sheet-2017 This is a list of activities that involve creating something, doing something with people, or finding something in the neighborhood.